Skip to main content

 In some cases, patients may experience mild redness, swelling, or slight bruising at the treated area.
 These effects are usually temporary.
 Serious complications such as eyelid drooping or muscle weakness are rare but should be reported immediately if they occur.
 Always notify your provider if you experience any unusual symptoms.

-Benefits of Dysport for Wrinkle Reduction
+Benefits of Dysport for Smoother Skin

 wrinkle less skin